gettypubs/columnreader.js/README.md

 	<link rel="stylesheet" href="css/columnreader.css" />
 </head>
 ```
-Add two script elements at the bottom of your HTML document, just before the closing body tag:
+Add two script elements at the bottom of your HTML document, just before the closing body tag.
+These establish the reading order of chapters split into multiple html files, and call the Column Reader scripts for rendering those files into columnd.

 ```html
 <script type="text/javascript">